PlatziLabs/fake-api-docs/src/pages/doc/products.md

 Offset-based pagination is often used where the list of items is of a fixed and predetermined length.

-To fetch the first page of entries in a collection the API needs to be called either without the offset parameter, or with the `offset` set to 0.
+To fetch the first page of entries in a collection, the API needs to be called with the `offset` set to 0 and with the `limit` the products that you want in the response.

 ```bash
 [GET] http://api.escuelajs.co/api/v1/products?offset=0&limit=10